package info.icontraining.collections;

 - JDBC Transaction Management Code Example

-- Hibernate Entity Mapping: May-to-many relationship with a join table
+- Hibernate Entity Mapping: One-to-one relationship with shared primary key association

 No comments: